mrq-cz/restclient/README.md

 # restclient

-Simple REST debugger written in javascript, that can be easily deployed everywhere, or just used with browser with disabled origin policy.
+Simple REST debugger written in javascript, that can be easily deployed on api server, or just used with browser with disabled origin policy.

 - Import [Apiary](http://apiary.io) blueprint

-- Save and load request history
+- Locally persistent request history

+- Export and import of calls

-- Pluginable request headers helpers
+- Pluginable request header helpers

 - Responsive design